 |Duration||48 months full-time or 96 months part-time|

-The Master of Architecture/ Master of Urban Planning is a double degree, that will allow students to complete two professionally accredited graduate programs in a reduced timeframe.
+The Master of Architecture/ Master of Urban Planning is a double degree, that will allow students to complete two professional programs in a reduced timeframe.

 Architecture is a creative and exciting design-based profession concerned with virtually all aspects of the built environment.
 It combines art, science and technology with business, social and environmental concerns.
 The Master of Architecture is a professional program which prepares graduates for employment as architects.
 The ethos of the program emphasises the central role of design in the studio.
 Students can take a research subject which may enable progression to further studies as a PhD candidate.